MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-wth-docker.md

 ###Load balancer
 The final container in the setup is the load balancer.
 You can start it with the following commands:
-{% highlight bash linenos %}
+{% highlight bash %}
-Docker build -t loadbalancer haproxy
-Docker run --rm -p 80:80 -p 9000:9000 --link="consul" --link="web" --name loadbalancer loadbalancer
+docker build -t loadbalancer haproxy docker run --rm -p 80:80 -p 9000:9000 --link="consul" --link="web" --name loadbalancer loadbalancer
 {% endhighlight %}

-The load balancer exists of two main components: consul template and haproxy.
-I have chosen haproxy in this setup so I can switch to non http backends as well.
+The load balancer exists of two main components: Consul-template and Haproxy.
+I have chosen Haproxy in this setup so I can switch to non HTTP backends as well.
-In your browser go to Docker_ip:9000/haproxy_stats (User/Pass: admin) to see the statistics page of haproxy, which shows 1 backend webserver.
+In your browser go to docker_ip:9000/haproxy_stats (User/Pass: admin) to see the statistics page of Haproxy, which shows a single backend webserver.
 ![haproxy](/images/2015-12-01-scaling-your-dockerized-webapplication/haproxy.png)

 ####Dockerfile